|Memorial Day Events 2019|

 The parade will step off from the Olde Forge Restaurant at 2 on Sunday, May 26, and march to Village Cemetery for a ceremony.

 The Lee Historical Society presents a guided tour of veterans graves at Fairmount Cemetery on Fuller Street, Friday, May 26, at 5:30 p.m. as part of the Memorial Day observances.
 Free and open to the public.

 The parade will begin at noon on Monday.
 Any veterans wishing to march should be at the Church on the Hill by 11:45.
 Veterans who may need a ride can contact Sean Ward at 413-822-4343.

-Parade participants include Veterans of Foreign Wars Post 996, Vietnam Veterans of America Chapter 54, American Veterans Post 100, American Legion Post 125, Sons of the American Legion Post 125, U.S. Navy Armed Guard Association, city officials including Mayor Richard Alcombright, North Adams Fire Department Ladder 2, Drury High School band, Boy and Cub Scouts, Girl Scouts and Brownies, the VFW, American Legion and AMVETS auxiliaries, the North Adams Trolley, North Adams Ambulance Service and any member of the military past or present who wishes.
+Parade participants often include city officials, Veterans of Foreign Wars Post 996, Vietnam Veterans of America Chapter 54, American Veterans Post 100, American Legion Post 125, Sons of the American Legion Post 125, U.S. Navy Armed Guard Association, Drury High School band, Boy and Cub Scouts, Girl Scouts and Brownies, the VFW, American Legion and AMVETS auxiliaries, and North Adams Ambulance Service and any member of the military past or present who wishes.